Skip to content

 Reflections

-Seeing strangers interact with an AI version of me has been simultaneously surreal and useful.
-It pushed me to think about persona, privacy, and failure modes in ways I hadn't before — the way any product launch forces you to.
+Watching strangers interact with an AI version of me has been surreal and useful at once.
+It pushed me to think about persona, privacy, and failure modes in ways I hadn't before, the way any product launch forces you to.

 The whole series in order: Part 1 · Part 2 · Part 3 · Part 4 · Part 5 (this post).
 Chat with the finished product at theomar.me/omar-ai.